npr99/URSC645/Tasks/URSC645_0d_YourFirstContribution.md

 # Make a Contribution to the URSC645 Project
 ---

+## How to Read This Task
+This task is not about learning GitHub for its own sake or producing a polished result.
+It is about making your first contribution to a shared research artifact and learning how collaborative work happens in practice.

 ## Goals:
-- Create GitHub Account
+- Practice using GitHub
 - Contribute to the Annotation Bibliography
 - Learn how to use GitHub for collaborative work
 - Practice using Markdown Text
 - Become a contributor to the URSC645 project
+- Keep notes about your work in your Work Log

 # Editing a Markdown Page in a Forked GitHub Repository
 ## Step 1: Decide what you want to edit in the Course Annotated Bibliography
 - For your assigned articles review the current annotated bibliography entry.
 - Use an AI tool (such as Notebook LM) to summarize a journal article with respect to the course research question.
+Use the AI tool as a starting point and a writing buddy.
+Provide details about your AI use in your Work Log.
 - Prepare your edits so you can copy and paste into GitHub.
-- Once your content is final, you'll need to format it using Markdown syntax.
+- Once your content is ready, you'll need to format it using Markdown syntax.
 You can practice this formatting in an online Markdown editor like [OnlineMarkdownEditor.dev](https://onlinemarkdowneditor.dev/).

 ## Step 2: Log into GitHub
 - Go to [GitHub's website](https://github.com/).